 The distance to the closest tar road is nearly 60 km.
 No lights can be seen and no vehicles can be heard.
 There is a small perimeter fence and the property is stock-fenced.
-The nearest international airport is Hosea Kutako International, a one-hours drive.
-There is a doctor living on the neighboring property as well as a hospital a 40-minute drive away in Windhoek.
+The nearest international airport is Hosea Kutako International, a one-hour drive.
+There is a doctor living on the neighbouring property as well as a hospital a 40-minute drive away in Windhoek.

 Both the vehicles are well maintained.2 x Toyota Land Cruiser pick-ups

 Dawid has been in operation for 30 years and is registered in Namibia and is a member of NAPHA, APHA, SCI and Dallas, and has 25 hunters a year.